What Is a Garden Bar and What Should I Put in It?

 DIY

-If you're quite handy and have some basic carpentry skills, you could always build your own garden bar.
+If you're quite handy and have some basic carpentry skills, you could always build your own.
 This option will be much cheaper than purchasing a ready-made one or hiring a carpenter to do it for you.

-There are plenty of online tutorials and YouTube videos that show you how to build a garden bar step by step.
+There are plenty of online tutorials and YouTube videos that show you how to build a bar cabin step by step.

 Just make sure you have all the necessary tools and materials before you start.